Shields in the DC Heroes RPG

 Helper(s): Eric Langendorff, Pawsplay, Ethan Roe.

-Writeup completed on the 16th of June, 2017.
+Writeup revised on the 12th of September, 2018.